twixt-contact/twixt-contact.github.io/README.md

-# twixt-contact

-Open-source Contact management
+# Open-source Contact management

+Self-hosted or SaaS contact management solution

 ## Features

 * Track: Contacts, Leads, Organisations, Conversations, Blog Posts, Technologies
 * Integrations with: Twitter, GitHub, LinkedIn, e-mail
 * All data is stored in a GitHub/GitLab repository - can be private
-* Website, Electron App, Android and iOS apps
+* Web SPA, Electron App, Android and iOS apps
-* Can be self-hosted or SaaS-based